bogdando/oooq-warp/README.md

   virtualization enabled, for local deployments
 * OpenStack cloud >= Ocata with Heat, for non local (traas) deployments

-Note, cloud providers may not allow HW enabled kvm.
+Note, public cloud providers may not allow HW enabled kvm.
 OOOQ will not work on QEMU, sorry!

+Note, the wrapper docker image wants Ansible >= 2.3, Shade >= 1.21.0
+and Jinja >= 2.9.6, plus those oooq/extras requirements and packages that come from the oooq repo's master branch.
+Feel free to rebuild it to update installed versions.

 ## Build the wrapper container
 ```